ariannab/toyproject/README.md

 ./gradlew shadowJar
 ```

-Move the jars you obtained in a new folder `lib`under `toyproject`:
+Move the jars you obtained in a new folder `libs` under `toyproject`:
 ```
 cd ../toyproject && mkdir libs mv randoop-all-4.0.3.jar libs